-For the next four years, it sat silently on Middletown’s Main Street, its fine acoustics untested and its beautiful interior crumbling.
+For the next four years, it sat silently on Middletown’s W. Main Street, its fine acoustics untested and its beautiful interior crumbling.
 Thankfully, a group of concerned citizens formed Associated Community Talents, Inc., a non-profit corporation, and purchased the Everett Theatre in 1983, determined to restore Middletown and the Everett Theatre to once again become the center for the performing arts for the community.
 Renovation and fundraising began.

-Today, continuing the tradition of over a century, the Everett is alive with people and productions that once again bring the world to Middletown.
+Today, continuing the tradition of over a century, the Everett Theatre is alive with people and productions that once again bring the world to Middletown.
 The newly refurbished stage has welcomed the best of Broadway including productions of “Barefoot in the Park”, the steamy “Cat on A Hot Tin Roof”, the raunchy and ribald “Plaza Suite”, and the poignant moments of “Steel Magnolias”, just to name a few.

-There’s nothing more exciting than watching the house lights dim, the curtain go up, and the overture begin as you, the audience, prepare to enjoy a wide range of musical production numbers from Bali Hai in “South Pacific”, to the robust drinking song in “The Student Prince”, to the haunting I Don’t Know How to Love Him from “Jesus Christ Superstar”.
+There’s nothing more exciting than watching the house lights dim, the curtain go up, and the overture begin as you, the audience, prepare to enjoy a wide range of musical production numbers from ‘Bali Hai’ in “South Pacific”, to the robust ‘Drinking Song’ in “The Student Prince”, to the haunting ‘I Don’t Know How to Love Him’ from “Jesus Christ Superstar”.

-And the theater tradition begins young in Middletown as the annual Childrens Theatre Workshop introduces children and teens to the thrill of grease paint, footlights, dance, music and drama, both on and off stage.
+And the theatre tradition begins young in Middletown as the annual Childrens Theatre Workshop introduces children and teens to the thrill of grease paint, footlights, dance, music and drama, both on and off stage.

 If you’ve seen “Dead Poets Society” starring Robin Williams, you’ve seen our beloved Everett Theatre featured in the film.
-And the movies still roll at the Everett, offering a top-of-the-line projection system with Dolby sound and one of the largest movies screens on the Delmarva Peninsula.
+And the movies still roll at the Everett Theatre, offering a top-of-the-line projection system with Dolby sound and one of the largest movies screens on the Delmarva Peninsula.
 Movies from “Forrest Gump” to “Schindler’s List” to the larger than life “Titanic” and the all too real “Saving Private Ryan” have brought the Everett Theatre movie screen to life.

 The theatre is also the proud home of a Rogers Trio Organ which is used when showing the early silent films and is also available for concert use and as a prelude to live productions.